ChuanMeng/Conv2Query/README.md

 We fine-tune an LLM to learn the mapping raw conversational context to its optimal ad-hoc query target.
 We use DeepSpeed to enable multi-GPU training.
 We define the `his_cur2query` and `his2query` prompts, which are corresponding to the `conversation contextualisation` and `interest anticipation` settings defined in the paper, respectively.
-Specifically, `his_cur2query` aims to generate ad-hoc queries based on conversational history as well as the current user utterance, while `his2query` aims to generate ad-hoc queries based on only conversational history
+Specifically, `his_cur2query` aims to generate ad-hoc queries based on conversational history as well as the current user utterance, while `his2query` aims to generate ad-hoc queries based on only conversational history.

 #### ProCIS
 Run the following commands to fine-tune an LLM to learn the mapping raw conversational context to its optimal ad-hoc query target on ProCIS.
-The checkpoints will be stored in `checkpoint_dir`.
+Use `output_dir` to specify the directory where the checkpoints will be saved.
 ```bash
 LLM="mistralai/Mistral-7B-Instruct-v0.3"
 LLM_SHORT="${llm##*/}"